dxw/accessibility-manual/src/introduction/obligations.md

 * test our services with common assistive technologies

-Our guides on [researching accessibility needs](/research/) and on [developing accessible services](/development/) can help you meet these requirements.
+Our guides on [researching accessibility needs](/research/) and on [developing accessible services](/development/) provide advice on meeting these requirements.